alex-vinnik-sp/movie-recos/backend/TRACE_CLI_README.md

 This CLI app:
 - Configures TruLens to send instrumentation traces to Snowflake
-- Wraps a MovieAgent (LangGraph) with TruApp for automatic tracing
+- Wraps a MovieAgent (LangGraph) with TruGraph for automatic tracing
 - Runs 3 different movie recommendation queries **in parallel**
 - Records all LLM interactions, tool calls, and responses to Snowflake tables